pkarabut-bw/embedded-integration/docs/demo/step-by-step-build-specification.md

 In the constructor, call `InitializeSampleData()`:

-1. Generate 1 project ID, 3 document IDs, 9 page IDs, 12 zone IDs.
+1. Generate 1 project ID, 3 document ID's, 9 page ID's, 12 zone ID's.
 2. Define 4 quantity sets (see Demo Application Specification §4.1).
 3. Create 4 conditions, each sharing the same document/page/zone IDs but with different quantity names.
 4. Each condition has 3 documents × 3 pages.
 Pages have 1 or 2 zones each.
 Zone values generated with `GenerateZoneQuantities(quantitySet, baseMultiplier, scaleFactor)`.